Self-awareness is a skill that anyone can learn to improve with the right exercises and habits.

-Nobody likes to feel sad, anxious, ashamed or any other variety of negative emotion.
+Nobody likes to feel sad, anxious, ashamed, or any other variety of painful emotion.
 Which is understandable since they feel bad, sometimes painfully so.

 And while we all recoil from negative emotions, each of us tends to have one particular negative emotion that we especially dislike and try to avoid.

 A common pattern I see in my clinical practice is for people to do anything to avoid feeling sad.
 They’ll go to extraordinary—sometimes harmful—lengths to distract themselves or numb out that specific feeling of sadness, even if it means increasing the intensity of other negative emotions like anxiety, shame, and guilt.

 For example, I had a client just recently who discovered that part of the reason she felt anxious in social situations is that she worried constantly that people were judging her.
 Specifically, she worried that they could tell she drank too much and were judging her for that.